demirtasdurmus/nexpresst/README.md

   return next().catch((err: unknown) => {
     /**
      * This is just a simple demonstration of how to handle errors.
-     * Add your custom error logging and response handling here.
+     * Add your custom error logging and response handling logic here.
      */
     if (err instanceof Error) {
       return res.statusCode(500).send({ name: err.name, message: err.message });